Is India's COVID vaccine giveaway risky diplomacy? | DW | 16.02.2021

 In a press briefing, the Indian Foreign Ministry said that they had not received any requests from Pakistan seeking vaccine supplies.

-Pakistan's Foreign Office and Health Ministry did not respond to DW requests for comment.
+Pakistan's Foreign Office and Health Ministry did not respond to DW's requests for comment.

 "It's not that India excluded Pakistan.
 They don't want to take vaccines from India," Mohan said.
 "So many things have happened between the two countries that no Pakistani leader will ask India for help, even in the best of times," he added.